 Craig Thomas joined the Evans School in 2006, after serving on the faculty at the University of Massachusetts, Amherst.
-Thomas teaches courses in policy process, environmental policy, performance management, and research design.
-His current research analyzes collaboration among public, private, and nonprofit partners as an alternative form of governance to centralized planning and command-and-control regulation.
-He has also begun new lines of research on performance management and institutional adaptation to environmental change.
+Thomas teaches courses in policy processes, environmental policy, performance management, and research design.
+His research analyzes collaboration among public, private, and nonprofit partners as an alternative form of governance to centralized planning and command-and-control regulation.
+He also studies a variety of environmental topics, including climate change, marine fisheries, habitat conservation planning, and watershed management.

 He is the author of Bureaucratic Landscapes: Interagency Cooperation and the Preservation of Biodiversity (MIT Press, 2003), and co-author of Collaborative Environmental Management: What Roles for Government?
 (RFF Press, 2004).
-He has also published numerous articles in interdisciplinary journals, and is the editor of the Journal of Public Administration Research and Theory.
+He has also published numerous articles in interdisciplinary journals, and is former editor of the Journal of Public Administration Research and Theory.

-Thomas holds a Ph.D. in political science and an MPP from the University of California, Berkeley.
-He also holds a BA in international studies from the University of Washington.
+Thomas holds a Ph.D. in Political Science and an MPP from the University of California, Berkeley.
+He also holds a BA in International Studies from the University of Washington.
 He is the 1998 recipient of the American Political Science Association's Leonard D. White Award, which recognizes the best dissertation in the field of public administration.

 - PBAF 511: Managing Politics & Policy Process